 We are situated just north of the Arctic Circle in three locations, both rural and urban.

-We are building a new general hospital in Bodø, fitted with the latest technology.
 We have highly skilled employees and we promote equal opportunities for men and women.

 We like to think of ourselves as being just the right size.
 Our hospital is large enough to give varied and interesting clinical experience and yet small enough for us to get to know each other.
 Nordland Hospital is the second largest in the North of Norway, a modern teaching hospital with 4,000 highly qualified staff and several hundred students, serving a population of 136,000.